conradwolfe/conradwolfe.github.io/projects/translator.md

 using C to perform command line input, and data manipulation.

-You can find the source code in my projects repository on [github](https://github.com/conradwolfe/icsprojects/blob/master/ics_212_15/WolfeConrad15.c).
+You can find the source code in my project's repository on [github](https://github.com/conradwolfe/icsprojects/blob/master/ics_212_15/WolfeConrad15.c).